 FIVE QUESTIONS FOR JAY REYNOLDS

-Tell us how you transitioned into combining your modular rack with your saxophones?
+Tell us how you transitioned into combining your modular effects with your saxophones

 Tell us about your 2020 album, 5123.
 What inspired it and how did you create it?

-How did you find the process of creating samples for your new sample pack - is it much different than recording for yourself or other artists?
+How did you find the process of creating sounds for your our new sample library - was it much different than recording for yourself or other artists?

-Tell us about a piece of music that you love that you think our readers should check out
+Tell us about a piece of music that you love that you think everyone reading this should listen to?

 JR: Aside from Audio Visualscapes, I’d direct folks to Ariel Kalma.
 Especially a piece called Ecstacy Musical Mind Yoga.
 The title is probably a little much, but it’s an amazing early use of sax and effects and I fall in love with it again every time I hear it.

 For more information about Jay, click this link